- Getting needed medical care >>

 To reduce the spread of disease:

-- Restrict your activities outside the home and avoid all non-essential public interactions with other people.
+- Restrict your activities outside the home and limit all non-essential public interactions with other people.

 - Limit and/or cancel family gatherings, parties, children's play dates, etc.